The Institution's flagship policy report, State of the Nation 2019, was published today.

 “There is now clear evidence that shows the majority of the population would support new housing projects if they included the necessary infrastructure, such as transport, energy and water.
 ICE’s State of the Nation 2019 report comprehensively assesses the ways in which we can better deliver infrastructure and housing in a coordinated and integrated way, which will have long-term benefits for communities throughout the country."

 ICE has produced a State of the Nation report since 2002.
 These reports position ICE as an authority on infrastructure policy and cross-cutting issues affecting civil engineers.
-Previous years' topics have included infrastructure investment
+Previous years' topics have included infrastructure investment, digital transformation, and devolution.

 What the report recommends